A Day Out In The Mendip Hills: Visiting Somerset

 Once you reach the top, enjoy the beautiful walk along the top of the ancient Hill Fort, before descending down into Rowberrow Woods.
-Once you reach the bottom of the woods, follow the stream back until you reach the woodland exit, before heading back to the pub.
+Once you reach the bottom of the woods, follow the stream back until you reach the woodland exit.

 Black Down Circular Walk